mihaicris-adoreme/cordial-ios-sdk/README.md

 Carousel push notifications allow to expand a push notification and display items in the expanded notification view.
 Here are the steps to configure the app to dispaly carousel push notifications:

 1. Add new `Notification Content Extension` target.
-Important no matter your app language you needs to choose `Swift` as target language.
+Important: regarddless of your app language, choose `Swift` as the target language.

-2. Create `App Groups` for your main bandle and already created `Notification Content Extension` target with name `group.cordial.sdk`
+2. Create `App Groups` for your main bundle and the already created `Notification Content Extension` target with the name: `group.cordial.sdk`

 3. Add a new reference in Cocoapods Podfile: